stakeconomy/solanamonitoring/README.md

 In the examples below we setup the validator with user "sol" with it's home in /home/sol.
 It is required that the script is installed and run under that same user.
 You need to install the telegraf agent on your validator nodes.

-To have full statistics that include a whole epoch, include:
+To have full statistics that include a whole epoch, make sure that your --limit-ledger-size configuration is big enough to store a whole epoch:

 ```       --limit-ledger-size <SHRED_COUNT>                       Keep this amount of shreds in root slots.```

-You can use 200000000 or leavy it empty.
+You may use 200000000 or leavy it empty to use the default.
 Using less schred's to save diskspace still works, but it will mess up your leaderslots and skiprate stats.

 ```
 # install telegraf